sylvainroussy/NeoBlogs/README.md

 ![Fig1.
 The list with elements](./blog1_2.png "Fig1.
 The list with elements")

-Then we need to link theses elements in an relative ordered way (the initial position is not necessarily important, we chose here to match elements ordered by their name property) :
+Then we need to link theses elements in an relative ordered way (the initial position is not necessarily important, we chose here to match elements alphabetically ordered by their _name_ property) :

     MERGE (elem:ELEMENT)-[r:IS_MEMBER_OF]->(list:LIST)
     WITH elem ORDER BY elem.name ASC